European Interdisciplinary Cybersecurity Conference

 Conference chair

-Andreas Heinemann,
+Andreas Heinemann

 Darmstadt University of Applied Sciences (Germany)